citrusui/crotfiles/README.md

 # crotfiles

-dotfiles for crosh and Secure Shell.
+**Note:** Although the name sounds similar to [`dotfiles`](https://github.com/citrusui/dotfiles), it adds no aliases or additional functionality to the current login shell.
+This _only_ applies to the crosh and Secure Shell extensions.

 ## Optional